Sandakan/PahanaEdu/README.md

 # Pahana Edu Billing System

+> This project is part of the assignment for the Advanced Programming module in the BSc (Hons) Software Engineering program.

 ## Overview

-Pahana Edu Billing System is a Java-based web application for educational billing management.
+Pahana Edu Billing System is a Java-based web application for billing management.
 It uses Jakarta EE Servlets (6.0), JSP, and MySQL for data persistence, and is deployed on Apache Tomcat 11.0.9.
 The project demonstrates a real-world, session-based authentication and billing workflow.

 ## Project Structure